Secondary schools

 International Baccalaureate (IB) Schools

 The IB is taught worldwide and higher education institutes worldwide recognize the diploma.
 IN secondary school students follow the Middle Years Program until age 16, and the Diploma or Careers Program until age 18.
-For more information visit our guide to the IB in Belgium.
+Schools offering the program in Belgium include BEPS International School.

 British schools in Belgium